English

 Oil workers on permanent contracts at various centres, including the South Pars Complex, the Fajr Jam Gas Refining Company and the Pars Kangan Oil and Gas Company (site 2) held protests.
 Their demands included removal of salary caps, removal of the limitation of retirement years and payment of wage arrears.

 Protests and strikes are ongoing against Iran’s authoritarian regime and collapsing living standards, exacerbated by US sanctions.
-The Israeli bombing and imminent invasion of Lebanon on the pretext of targeting Iranian-backed Hezbollah is a prelude to NATO military action against Iran, which it accuses of arming Russia.
+The Israeli bombing and imminent invasion of Lebanon on the pretext of targeting Iranian-backed Hezbollah are a prelude to NATO military action against Iran, which it accuses of arming Russia.

 Africa